-The word 'spouse' means 'either member of a married pair in relation to the other; one's husband or wife'.2 For a couple to be recognised as married, the couple must have met the formalities of marriage set out in the Marriage Act 1961 (Cth).
-This means that a traditional Indigenous marriage may not be recognised and that a husband or wife in a traditional law marriage may not be considered as a spouse under the intestacy rules.
+A 'spouse' means a person who was legally married to the deceased artist at the date of his or her death.

+To be recognised as married, a couple must have met the formalities of marriage set out in the Marriage Act 1961 (Cth).
+This means that a traditional Indigenous marriage may not be recognised and that a husband or wife in a traditional law marriage may not be considered as a spouse under the intestacy rules in South Australia.